ecrucru/anticrux/README.md

 The value can be increased drastically if you enable *minimizeLiberty*.
 But the game will always play the forced moves even if it is not the best move.
 This is especially true at the beginning of the game.

 If you don't want that, you should reach the maximal depth dynamically at any moment.
-So you can set the maximal depth to 99, define a maximal number of nodes relevant with the size of your memory (*maxNodes*) and ask to reach this limit all the time (*wholeNodes*).
+So you can set the maximal depth to 99, define a maximal number of nodes relevant with the size of your memory (*maxNodes*).

 - **AntiCrux.options.ai.maxNodes**